sumitkumarchaurasia/OIBSIP_Task_2_customer-segmentation-analysis/README.md

 Contribution are welcome!
 If you have any improvement or suggestion , feel free to fork the repository and submit a pull request.

 Contact:
-fro any question or series please contact: sumitmchaurasia@gmail.com
+for any question or series please contact: sumitmchaurasia@gmail.com